Tuesday, November 29, 2016

 Arcane Impact

 Benefit: Whenever the wielder of the staff casts a spell, he can choose to charge the staff with its energy rather than releasing the spell immediately.
 If the wielder then makes a successful melee attack with the staff against any target, the spell is discharged into the target.
-In addition, all variable numeric elements of the staff (other than range) are Maximized.
+In addition, all variable numeric elements of the spell (other than range) are Maximized.
 A staff can hold a charge for a maximum number of rounds equal to twice the spellcaster's level, after which time it dissipates normally.

 Drawback: When the element is configured in the staff's matrix, the staff's owner must choose a spell slot of the highest level spells that he wishes to use with this ability.
 This spell slot must be of a level that the creator can currently cast.
 That spell slot is irrevocably lost.